hprose/hprose-golang/README.md

 ```
 You will get the result `0`, but do not know what happened.

-#### Function/Method Alias
+#### Function Alias

-Golang does not support method overload, but some other languages support.
+Golang does not support function/method overload, but some other languages support.
 So hprose provides "Function/Method Alias" to invoke overloaded methods in other languages.
 You can also use it to invoke the same function/method with different names.

 For example: